jsutlive/Cell-Mechanics-Simulator/README.md

 ### Functional GUI with object inspector

--Change parameters of models without needing to code with the object inspector.
+- Change parameters of models without needing to code with the object inspector.

--Mouse select/multi-select objects
+- Mouse select/multi-select objects

--Group objects
+- Group objects

 ## Folder organization:

-Component: All behaviors that can be attached to physics objects.
+- Component: All behaviors that can be attached to physics objects.

-Framework: the base engine and base object classes of the simulation including states, entities/physics objects, and data saving
+- Framework: the base engine and base object classes of the simulation including states, entities/physics objects, and data saving

-Input: classes responsible for handling user input and object selection
+- Input: classes responsible for handling user input and object selection

-General Physics: specific components for basic physics, such as gravity.
+- General Physics: specific components for basic physics, such as gravity.

-Morphogenesis: specific components to morphogenesis, such as cell osmosis and cell stiffness.
+- Morphogenesis: specific components to morphogenesis, such as cell osmosis and cell stiffness.

-Renderer: classes responsible for graphics
+- Renderer: classes responsible for graphics

-Utilities: Additional functions including custom math libraries, string utilities, and other miscellaneous functions for making code readability easier.
+- Utilities: Additional functions including custom math libraries, string utilities, and other miscellaneous functions for making code readability easier.

 ## Cell Mechanics Simulator: